stepan1518/school21_-P01D06-1/README.md

 * The game must be written in C, have a structured style, and run from the terminal;

-* Your source code will be tested by the static analyzer `cppcheck`, as well as the style linter `cpplint`.
+* Your source code will be tested by the static analyzer `cppcheck`, as well as the style linter `clang-format`.

 * Instructions on how to run these tests on your computer are in the `materials` folder.